Narasimman-Venkatakrishnan/shopping-cart/README.md

 ## Development server

+Configure backend service URL in proxyconfig.json(Already configured with default one)

 Run `ng serve --proxy-config proxyconfig.json` for a dev server.

 Navigate to `http://localhost:4200/shop`.
 The app will automatically reload if you change any of the source files.

 ## Build